harshallmall/djangoblog/README.md

 </html>
 ```
 - Save the file and refresh the browser.
 It will show the "no ReverseMatch" error as expected.
 The route URL must be created.
-- For the edit posts portion, open "blog/templates/blog/post_details.html" and similar to the above, type the following in the HTML article element:
+- For the edit posts portion, open "blog/templates/blog/post_details.html" and similar to the above, type the following in the HTML article element
 ```
 <aside class="actions">
     <a class="btn btn-primary" href={% url 'edit_posts' pk=post.pk %}">